Recovery · Sleep

 High School Athletes

 Adolescents have a biologically later circadian phase; their bodies are programmed to fall asleep later and wake later than adults.
 Early morning training and early school start times create chronic sleep debt that is not a discipline issue, it’s biology.
-High school coaches working with early-morning lifting should understand their athletes are physiologically compromised at 6am in a way adult athletes are not.
-Adjust intensity and volume expectations accordingly, and prioritize sleep education in your program culture.
+Adjust intensity and volume expectations for early sessions and prioritize sleep education in your program culture.

 College Athletes

 College athletes face a unique convergence of academic load, social environment, later chronotype, early practices, and high training volume.
-Research consistently shows college athletes are among the most sleep-deprived athletic populations, not because they don’t know better, but because the structural demands of their environment make 8+ hours genuinely difficult.
-Coaches who understand this extend more grace on bad training days and focus on the structural issues they can influence rather than the individual decisions they cannot.
+Research consistently shows college athletes are among the most sleep-deprived athletic populations, not because they don’t know better, but because their structural environment makes 8+ hours genuinely difficult.
+Extend more grace on bad training days and focus on structural issues you can influence.

 In-Season vs. Off-Season

 Sleep priority should be periodized like training load.
-During high-competition periods, tournament runs, double-header weeks, postseason, sleep becomes the primary recovery variable and everything else is secondary.
-This is not the time for late team meetings, extra film sessions, or late-evening weight room work.
-Protect sleep the way you protect practice time.
-In the off-season, when training load is higher and competition pressure is lower, athletes have more capacity to absorb sleep debt and recover from it.
+During tournament runs, double-header weeks, and postseason, sleep becomes the primary recovery variable and everything else is secondary.
+Protect it the way you protect practice time.
+In the off-season, athletes have more capacity to absorb sleep debt and recover from it.

 Practical Protocols